Finnoy Travel - Reviews, Stories and Tips

 We advise not hiring a big car if you are going to the mountains.
 A smaller car is practical, and you will also save money.
 Small cars are cheaper to hire, and they consume less fuel.

 Almost always, hire cars have an excess part in the insurance.
 In an accident, you need up to 2,000 euros for repair costs.
 That is why we recommend buying additional insurance with zero excess to drive with fewer worries.
-Discover Cars is a place to purchase extra insurance cheaper than car hire companies.
+Discover Cars is a platform where you can buy extra insurance at a lower cost than car hire companies.

 RECOMMENDATION